 The bottom line

 I'm not entirely hands-off, but I'm happy to let others do the initial legwork.
-That said, Stock Advisor is also teaching me how to do my own research.
+That said, Lynch and Stock Advisor have taught me how to do my own research.
 A recent issue detailed the various ways companies can make good use of their profits.
 They can:

 - Repurchase shares